ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 User experience recommendations

-• Avoid rough roads until the issue is fixed.
+• Avoid heavy braking until the issue is resolved.

 Warranty information